Docker Compose File Requirements

 Network and Volume Naming

 For Docker networks and volumes that will be interacting with the container, it is important to use a unique name in the Compose file and avoid use of generic names such as network1 or volume1.
-The use of generic names for networks and volumes can cause a problem at the merging stage of the docker-compose command, when it loads all the compose files needed to form a service.
+Generic names for networks and volumes can cause a problem at the merging stage of the docker-compose command, when it loads all the compose files needed to perform a service.
 Any network or volume will be created automatically when docker-compose runs.
 If the docker-compose shuts down a described service, the persistent volumes will not be deleted.
-It is recommended to prefix volume names with the name of the container it belongs to.
-In the case of shared volumes, care should be taken to ensure it will be unique and known to the containers accessing it.
+Sensia recommends adding a prefix to each volume name to reflect the name of the container it belongs to.
+In the case of shared volumes, ensure the volume name is unique and known to the containers accessing it.

 Warning